 Systematic Desensitization

-Used to treat phobias and anxiety, this method combines relaxation training with gradual exposure to feared situations.
+Treats phobias and anxiety through relaxation training combined with gradual exposure to feared situations.

 Techniques: